GoogleCloudPlatform/click-to-deploy/README.md

 ./cloudbuild-k8s-generator.py
 ```

+The generator uses Jinja2 templates, install it with `pip install jinja2` command.
 As a result, new content will be saved in the `cloudbuild.yaml` file.